epfl-ada/ada-2023-project-patterndetectives/webstory.md

 8. **Can the identified patterns and insights be applied to predict the potential success of future collaborative projects in the film industry?**

 9. **In what ways does the inclusion of scenarists and directors in the collaborative network influence the overall success of a film, and are there notable differences in the impact of each role?**

-10. **How do external factors, such as cultural trends or industry shifts, influence the dynamics of collaboration and the success of films within the identified networks?**